aawalton/exercise/medical-history.md

 # Description of Symptoms

-## Overview

-Diagnosing this chronic illness has been difficult because the symptoms are many and are spread across many systems.
-Individual medical professionals have generally focused on a single symptom and have failed to identify the root cause or suggest treatments that have had a positive impact.

 ## Stress Level

 My sympathetic nervous system seems to be much more effective than my parasympathetic nervous system.
 When I am exposed to stress triggers, I immediately experience elevated physiological arousal.
 However, after the stress triggers are gone, the arousal levels do not return to normal as expected, remaining high for days rather than minutes.